 #3 – Unrealized gains & unrealized losses:

 These are two sides of the same coin.
-When an investor invests in investment and feels that the investment would earn them more profits in the future, we call it unrealized gains.
-Actually, there’s no cash profit.
+When an investor invests in investment and feels that it would earn them more profits in the future, we call it unrealized gains.
+There's no cash profit.
 It’s just on the paper until the position is closed.
 On the other hand, the unrealized loss is also the same.
 But in this case, the investor feels that the investment will yield more future losses (but only on paper).
-Since these are not cash profits or losses, we will only consider them as non cash items (the unrealized loss can be termed as a non cash expense).
+Since these are not cash profits or losses, we will only consider them non-cash items (the unrealized loss can be termed a non-cash expense).

 source: Amazon SEC Filings